Last updated April 27, 2021.

 Make sure to include the following information in your letter to HR.
 You’ll want to address the person by name, include the date at the top of the letter, and your name, address, and phone number at the bottom.
 After the salutation, state the following:

-DO explicitly use the words “discrimination” or “harassment.”
+DO explicitly use the words “discrimination” or “unlawful harassment.”

-As mentioned above, make sure you explicitly state what type of discrimination you are being subjected to.
-Under the law, in order to be protected from retaliation, you must make clear that you are reporting conduct that is a violation of specific anti-discrimination laws.
-Vague and general complaints about being treated “unfairly” or being “bullied” are NOT sufficient.
-If you don’t explicitly use the word “discrimination,” the company may argue that you did not complain of discrimination, and therefore that you have no protection from being terminated for your complaint.
+Vague and general complaints about being treated “unfairly,” being “bullied”, or being subjected to “micro-aggressions” are NOT sufficient.
+If you don’t explicitly use the words “discrimination” or “unlawful harassment” in your letter, the company may argue that you did not complain of discrimination, and therefore that you have no protection from being terminated for your complaint.

 DO be concise in your written complaint.